Special offer

 Pros of job evaluation

-• It forms a framework with strong basis for pay justification.
+• Forms a framework with a strong basis for pay justification

-• It provides clarity on existing roles and functions in the business.
+• Provides clarity on existing roles and functions in the business

-• It may form the basis of a benefits structure.
+• May form the basis of a benefits structure

-• To comply with current fast-paced market changes, it needs to be delivered regularly, which can be resource and cost heavy for businesses.
+• To comply with current fast-paced market changes, employers may have to evaluate jobs regularly, which can be costly

 Job evaluation techniques